Views over the magnificent The Pavilions Himalayas

 The food was personalised to taste and diet.

-Pavilion Himalayas provides a custom-made experience, from location to the dinner table.
+Pavilions Himalayas provides a custom-made experience, from location to the dinner table.

 I enjoyed seasonal, locally farmed delicacies, such as the outstanding ‘Chisapani’ mushrooms.